isabelinna/isabelinna.github.io/README.md

 ### Local Development

-You can preview the site by oppening `index.html` with a browser 👌.
+You can preview the site by opening `index.html` with a browser 👌.

 ### Coding Guidelines